 This book provides an in-depth look at New Hampshire’s journey towards a competency-based system.
 The authors provide personal reflections as well as detailed descriptions of the policy changes, stakeholder engagement, and implementation decisions.

-This article gives readers a brief overview of how the current system negatively impacts student learning, and how state policy plays a crucial role in competency education, with examples of the policies in different states.
+This article, published by the National Governor’s Association, gives readers a brief overview of how the current system negatively impacts student learning, and how state policy plays a crucial role in competency education, with examples of the policies in different states.

 - Cracking the Code: Synchronizing Policy and Practice for Performance-Based Learning